Cheap Hotels in Cirencester

 Head to Soushi for Japanese food, or the Grade II listed Corinium Hotel and Restaurant, built in the 16th century, for classic British dishes and cask and guest ales.
 In summer you can sit out in the walled garden.
 Pop into the stylish Somewhere Else Deli Bar for breakfast, brunch, lunch, dinner or cocktails.
 The restaurant offers an eclectic, weekly changing menu.

 Frequently asked questions about Hotels in Cirencester

-Which hotels are the most popular ones to stay at in Cirencester?According to our booking data, the most booked hotels in Cirencester are Barnsley House Hotel, Kings Head Hotel and De Vere Cotswold Water Park.
+Which hotels are the most popular ones to stay at in Cirencester?The best hotels to stay in Cirencester are The Old Brewhouse, Barnsley House Hotel and Kings Head Hotel.

-What is the cheapest price for a hotel in Cirencester?The lowest price for a double room in Cirencester is £80.
+What is the cheapest price for a hotel in Cirencester?The Crown of Crucis in Cirencester offers one night in a double room at the price of £67.

 We search from 120,000 hotels worldwide to find you the best deals.

 Find the same hotel cheaper within 24hrs when booking with us and we'll give you the difference.

 Need help with your booking?